-- The School Nurse provides information on infectious disease control and is contacted for advice when required [0203 644 2200] - The Attendance Admin Officer is responsible for: - o monitoring unexpected increases in the number of cases of any infectious disease in a class or throughout the school. - monitoring illness amongst children associated with school trips an unusually large number of absences due to illness in a number of children or staff whether or not the cause is known. - Information on infectious diseases is available in the School Office.
+- The School Nurse provides information on infectious disease control and is contacted for advice when required [0300 555 1201 ext 56983] - The Attendance Admin Officer is responsible for: - o monitoring unexpected increases in the number of cases of any infectious disease in a class or throughout the school. - o monitoring illness amongst children associated with school trips an unusually large number of absences due to illness in a number of children or staff whether or not the cause is known. - Information on infectious diseases is available in the School Office.